apollographql/apollo-server/docs/source/api/plugin/cache-control.md

 </td>
 <td>

 By default, the cache control plugin sets the `cache-control` HTTP response header to `max-age=MAXAGE, public` or `max-age=MAXAGE, private` if the request is cacheable.
-If you specify `caclculateHttpHeaders: false`, it will not set this header.
+If you specify `calculateHttpHeaders: false`, it will not set this header.
 The `requestContext.overallCachePolicy` field will still be calculated, and the [response cache plugin](../../performance/caching/#caching-with-responsecacheplugin-advanced) will still work.

 </td>
 </tr>